Golden-Secure/Golden-Scan/README.md

 ### API Key Setup

-1. Obtain a free VirusTotal API key from [virustotal.com](https://www.virustotal.com/gui/join-us)
+1. Obtain a free or paid VirusTotal API key from [virustotal.com](https://www.virustotal.com/gui/join-us)
-2. When you first run Golden-Scan, you'll be prompted to enter your API key
+2. When you first run Golden-Scan, you'll be prompted to enter your API key from VirusTotal

 ### Input File